 Every day, we use emails to communicate with our colleagues at work, friends, and family.
 However, there are times when we want to send an email without revealing our identity or leaving a footprint.
 This might be for various reasons such as fear of retribution, providing information about a crime, providing an opinion without drawing attention to ourselves, or even sending a secret admirer note.

 Anonymous emails are generated by websites that promise their clientele complete anonymity when sending them.
 The emails omit email addresses, reply address, the path from sender to receiver, and the time identification stamps that show when the email was sent.

 Types of anonymous email

 There are two types of anonymous email

 Just as the name suggests, these are email addresses generated to be used only once or for just a short time before they are destroyed.
-Such emails come in handy in situations where you are required to provide an email address to view some content which you know you may never return to later.
+Such emails come in handy in situations where you need to provide an email address to view some content that you know you may never return to later.